ghbooth12/voila/_open_source/05_geocoder.md

 title: Geocoder
 thumbnail-path: "assets/img/open_source/geocoder.png"
 labels: [Open-Source, Ruby, Gem]
-short-description: Online social media where users can share their reviews for the movies and search the movie review.
+short-description: Geocoder is a gem for converting addresses and coordinates, finding nearby locations, determining distances.
+I made a change in the one of the methods to return ip addresses without port numbers.
 ---

 {:.center}